-Test 4 -- The evaluator configured an OCSP responder to present a certificate that does not have the OCSP signing purpose.
-The evaluator established a connection between the TOE and a test server such that the TOE receives OCSP response signed by the invalid certificate and ensured that the connection was not negotiated successfully.
+Test 4 -- The evaluator configured a test server to sign a CRL with a certificate that does not have the cRLsign key usage bit set.
+The evaluator established a connection between the TOE and the test server and ensured that the connection was not negotiated successfully.